Läderach: International expansion

-In 2020, Läderach opened a visitor center and museum at the Bilten factory, called the "House of Läderach".
-The company announced in February 2021 that it was opening 30 outlets in the United States, having taken over sites and retail space from Godiva Chocolatier.
+In November 2020, Läderach opened a visitor center and museum at the Bilten factory, called the "House of Läderach".
+In December 2020, Läderach opened its third store in the USA and its 100th store worldwide on 5th Avenue in New York.
+The company announced in February 2021 that it was opening 34 outlets in the United States, having taken over sites and retail space from Godiva Chocolatier.
+A Läderach branch opened in New Delhi in August 2023.
+In December 2023, the first French branch was opened in Paris, with a branch in Malaysia following shortly afterwards.
+In 2024, Läderach opened its 200th branch on High Street in Kensington, London.